Fukaya Categories as Categorical Morse Homology: Fukaya category

-\begin{remark} We will apply the above in the special situation when $X$ itself is a Weinstein manifold, with $f_X$ a Morse function compatible with its Liouville vector field, and $\cS$ the stratification by coisotropic cells. \end{remark}
+\begin{Remark} We will return to the above in the special situation when $X$ itself is a~Weinstein manifold, with $f_X$ a~Morse function compatible with its Liouville vector f\/ield, and ${\mathcal S}$ the stratif\/ication by coisotropic cells. \end{Remark}